Education, Programs, and Services

 Crime Alerts/Timely Warnings

-Issued when a crime or pattern of crimes or other activity has occurred which present an immediate and significant danger to the Community.
-Alerts are sent out as an e-mail, are posted on those areas affected and notification made to Residence Life staff, if applicable.
+Issued when a crime or pattern of crimes or other activity has occurred which present a serious, or ongoing threat to the Community.
+Alerts are sent out as a text and e-mail, are posted in those areas affected and notification is made to Community Living staff, if applicable.
 Alerts may also activate the College’s ENS.

 The Office of Environmental Health and Safety (EHS) and Campus Safety have prepared this emergency handbook to assist you in preventing, learning about, and dealing with emergencies.